Make Consultations Easier to Request

 - People who know the problem but not the solution

-Question 3: What should I prepare?
+What should the customer prepare?

 Do not make people guess.

-“Request a consultation” may work, but sometimes a softer first step works better.
+Request a consultation may work, but sometimes a more specific first step works better.

 Options: